pimenvibritania/pimenvibritania/README.md

 Full time | DevOps Engineer
 Jakarta, Indonesia

+As a DevOps Engineer, I specialize in building efficient, automated workflows that streamline the software development lifecycle.
+I am passionate about integrating robust CI/CD pipelines and deploying applications that are scalable, secure, and reliable.

 **2022 - 2024 | Moladin**
 -
 Full time | Senior Backend Infrastructure Engineer